industrial-data-space/trusted-connector-documentation/docs/_docs/idscp.md

 ---

 Trusted Connectors use the _IDS Communication Protocol_ to exchange data over a secure channel.
 It is a TLS/WebSocket-based protocol that establishes a bidirectional session between connectors and allows to send any payloads.
-The payload format is not defined by IDSCP so it can be used as a mere transport layer, leaving it up to the application to send seralized messages in XML, Protobuf, JMS, MQTT, OPC-UA, or any other OSI-layer 7 message format.
+The payload format is not defined by IDSCP so it can be used as a mere transport layer, leaving it up to the application to send seralized messages in XML, Protobuf, JMS, MQTT payloads, OPC-UA, or any other OSI-layer 7 message format.
 Instead of using a full-blown Connector, the protocol can also be used by standalone applications either acting as server or as client.

 This requires adding the `ids-comm.jar` as a dependency to your Java project.
 The rest of this page describes how to start a server and how to create a client for for the Trusted Connector.